Rosanna Arkle Wears Nothing But A Skirt In Flirty Snap

 Rosanna Arkle knows how to get the attention of her 5.3 million Instagram followers.
 Most of the time, the model does it by posting flirty snaps that show her flashing lots of bare skin.
 That was the case in her latest share, which featured her posing topless while posing in a field of golden, tall grass.

-Rosanna did not indicate where she was for the photoshoot, but it appeared to a nice day.
+Rosanna did not indicate where she was for the photo shoot, but it appeared to be a nice day.
 Sunlight glistened on her hair and skin as she modeled for the camera.
-Her tresses seemed to match the color of grass, an aspect that gave the picture a dreamy vibe.
+Her tresses seemed to match the color of grass, an aspect that gave the photo a dreamy vibe.

-The Australian model looked super sexy, as she wore nothing but a slate grey skirt with white polka dots on it.
-The photo captured her from the side as she bent at the waist with her hands on her knees.
-Her upper arms covered part of her breasts, but even so, the pose left a good deal of side boob and underboob exposed.
+The Australian model looked super sexy, as she wore nothing but a slate gray skirt with white dots on it.
+The photo captured her from the side as she bent at the waist and her hands rested on her knees.
+Her upper arms covered part of her breasts, but even so, the pose left a good deal of sideboob and underboob exposed.

 Rosanna’s skirt was flipped up over her booty, but her rear end was cropped out of the photo.
 That being said, the snap teased a peek at the backs of her bare thighs.
 Rosanna gave the camera a sultry look as her long hair fell in waves over her shoulder.
-A written tattoo along her side drew the eye to her slender waist and shapely back.
+A tattoo along her side drew the eye to her slender waist and shapely back.

 Rosanna looked to be wearing a face full of makeup that included sculpted brows, smoky eye shadow, and thick lashes.
-Her cheeks also appeared to be contoured with a touch of golden highlights on her high cheekbones.
-She also wore a rose shade on her lips.
+Her cheeks also appeared to be contoured with a touch of golden highlights on her high cheekbones, and she also wore a rose shade on her lips.

 In the caption, Rosanna joked about snakes.
 She mentioned the photographer and also plugged her upcoming weekly series.